Dominion Public Building (London, Ontario): Architecture

-The London Dominion Public Building, along with many other federal buildings from the Public Works Act that followed the formal language of neoclassicism.
+The London Dominion Public Building, along with many other federal buildings from the Public Works Act, followed the formal language of neoclassicism.
 The architects of the building followed an offshoot of the neoclassical period called Classical Moderne; this resulted in the sleek, conservative and solid massing of the building.
 Alongside its overall formal language, Fuller incorporated many art deco elements to the building that complimented the smooth exterior shell.
 The Dominion Public Building commands a strong, yet dignified presence through its neoclassical massing style; the building follows the traditional format of base, shaft and capital that defines the overall form of the architecture.
-This specific massing was developed to sympathise with the everyday circulation on the street below; from the street level the building appears as a one story construction, but as the viewer steps back the massing of the building steps as well, revealing a vertical prominence.
+This specific massing was developed to sympathise with the everyday circulation on the street below; from the street level the building appears as a one-storey construction, but as the viewer steps back the massing of the building steps as well, revealing a vertical prominence.

 Materials and construction

 The construction of the Dominion Building was primarily concrete block with a limestone finish, polished black granite served as an accent throughout the building, often denoting entrances and other elements of architectural significance.
-Aluminum was also heavily use in the construction of the building, with it primarily being used as a trim for windows and doors.
-The building served as an advertisement for the use of this new modern material, with The Dominion Public Building using around 5,000 lbs of aluminum in construction.
+Aluminum was also heavily used in the construction of the building, primarily as a trim for windows and doors.
+The building served as an advertisement for the use of this new modern material, using around 5,000 lbs of aluminum in construction.

 The interior featured polished marble walls and terrazzo floors, bringing an art deco atmosphere to the interior aesthetic.
 Both on the interior and exterior, bronze and brass were used for lettering, door handles and other minor trim details; these details would pop and shine in the light giving a richness to the spaces.
 However most of these brass and bronze details did not survive, with most being replaced in 1983 when the building was renovated.

 Iconography and other art deco elements

-An important part of the overall aesthetic of The Dominion Public Building was the many carvings, iconography and intricate details that were worked into the design of the building.
+An important part of the overall aesthetic of the Dominion Public Building was the many carvings, iconography and intricate details that were worked into the design.
 These various intricacies were often nationalist in order, usually portraying the maple leaf, or a coat of arms.
 This was significant for this time because these federal buildings were built to show that Canada was not down and out, even though the economy was in ruins.

 The art deco elements of the Dominion Public Building were distributed throughout the whole building, incorporated into the exterior as well as the interior.
 Art Deco influence is seen in the signage, elevator ornamentation, carvings and bronze trim.